zhouy-v/jsketcher/web/docs/BOOLEAN_OPPERATIONS.md

 # ![](../img/cad/union32.png)UNION
-Union allows solids to be combined to create a new solid
+Union allows solids to be combined to create a new solid.
 ![](img/bool-UNION.gif)

 # ![](../img/cad/subtract32.png)SUBTRACT